Google Fiber Privacy Notice

 Internet, network, and other activity information such as information about the interaction of your apps, browsers, and devices with our services (like IP address, crash reports, Device IDs and system activity).

-Geolocation data, such as may be determined by GPS, IP address, and other data from sensors that may provide Google Fiber with information on nearby devices, Wi-Fi access points, and cell towers, depending in part on your device settings.
+Geolocation data, such as may be determined by IP address, and other data from sensors that may provide Google Fiber with information on nearby devices, Wi-Fi access points, and cell towers, depending in part on your device settings.

 | Protecting against security threats, abuse, and illegal activity: Google Fiber uses and may disclose information to detect, prevent and respond to security incidents, and for protecting against other malicious, deceptive, fraudulent or illegal activity or harm to the rights, property or safety of Google Fiber, our users, or the public as required or permitted by law.
 For example, to protect our services, Google Fiber may receive or disclose information about IP addresses that malicious actors have compromised. |